MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 	_Remote Desktop Window_

 1. Next we can install R Studio on the Windows Machine and execute some tasks.
 First we open **Internet Explorer** on that machine and download the R install package from [R Website](http://www.r-project.org/).
-Click the [CRAN](http://cran.r-project.org/mirrors.html) on the left and select the nearest mirror to download [R for Windows](http://cran.rstudio.com/bin/windows/base/R-3.0.2-win.exe)
+Click the [CRAN mirror](http://cran.r-project.org/mirrors.html) link from the Getting Started area, then select the nearest mirror to start your download of [R for Windows](http://cran.rstudio.com/bin/windows/base/R-3.0.2-win.exe).

 	![Download R](images/vm-windows-download-r.png)